 I feel like my foodie ways and presence in the kitchen is already starting to pay off. . my girls are still really young, ages 2 and 5, but it’s never too early to have your kids see you in the kitchen cooking and helping to develop their taste buds while feeding them good food.
 We have a routine in the house whenever I am cooking dinner.
 My husband usually is not home yet from work so I have to be creative to keep the girls occupied so I can cook.
 Sometimes, my girls watch TV.
 I’ll be honest.
 Sometimes, that’s the only way I can pull it off. . but not all the time.
 Most of the time, they are playing in the room right next to me – so I can watch them.
 Sometimes, they are coloring or fighting over crayons and paper. . .
 OR if I’ve turned my back, they are sometimes causing havoc in our study. . . getting into all kinds of trouble.

 Now that I am cooking and baking more frequently, they love to copy me.
-They even take turns wearing my apron (when I’m not wearing it).
+They even take turns wearing my apron (when I’m not wearing it)while we prepare the chicken stir fry .
 Madeline, my youngest, will grab her Elmo stool and come up next to me, usually banging wooden spoons and some measuring cups she got out from my baking essentials drawer.
 Note to self: have the Hubs put a child lock on this drawer stat.
 Of course when I’m handling hot food, am at the stove or oven or even boiling water, I make sure the girls are safe.

 Last night Phoebe requested stir fry and went on to tell me exactly what she wanted in the stir fry. . of course not naming the vegetables she doesn’t like.
 So, here’s their favorite Chicken and Shrimp Stir-Fry. . and I made a version with BEEF for my husband.
 Oh, you know why.
 It’s hilarious because whenever I make stir-fry, this is usually when Madeline, my 2 year old , comes up next to me with her plastic bowl and my wooden spoon. . maybe it’s the WOK.
 The wok that I always whip out to cook up their stir-fry.
 Anyway, I don’t know how she knows, but she does!